Grant H. Palmer

-Grant Hart Palmer (August 17, 1940 – September 25, 2017) was an American educator best known for his controversial work, An Insider's View of Mormon Origins, which ostensibly led to his disfellowshipment in 2004 from the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Grant Hart Palmer (August 17, 1940 – September 25, 2017) was an American author and critic of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Palmer taught seminaries and institutes of religion for thirty-four years in the Church Educational System, and served as a chaplain at the Salt Lake County jail for thirteen years.
+In 2002 Signature Books published Grant's book, An Insider's View of Mormon Origins, in which Grant scrutinized many of Mormonism's foundational stories.
+Grant went on to publish two additional books, The Incomparable Christ in 2005, and Restoring Christ: Leaving Mormon Jesus for Jesus of the Gospels.

 Biography

 Palmer received his M.A. in American history from Brigham Young University (BYU) in 1968, writing his thesis on the Godbeite movement.
 He pursued doctoral studies from 1974 to 1975, but did not complete them.
 During his career Palmer was active in the Mormon History Association.

 Palmer's wife died of cancer in late 1992.
 He later remarried the former Connie Christensen and they lived in Sandy, Utah.
 After retiring Palmer worked as a real estate developer.
 He died on September 25, 2017.